oehrlis/docker/samples/tdehsm/doc/tde_hsm_autologin.md

-# 🧪 Use Case: Enable Auto-Login Functionality for HSM
+# 🧪 Use Case 4: Enable Auto-Login Functionality for HSM

 This guide describes how to simulate auto-login functionality for an HSM by using an additional software keystore to store the HSM partition password.